NicolasMuras/Evolshroom/README.md

 Compiled in Visual Studio 2017

 Next steps:
+  - Pop up menu at start to select specie and strain.
-  - In game menu to make a shroom with the parameters: base radius and X, Y position, colors.
+  - Make possible to select a shroom and see his info.
-  - Show FPS info in game.
-  - Make possible have multiple shrooms in screen.
   - Implement a hierarchy of shroom classes.